 As of August 30, 2016, the Center for Medicare and Medicaid Services (CMS) has declined to make a National Coverage Determination specifically on gender reassignment surgery for trans people.

 If you and your physician believe gender reassignment surgery is necessary due to gender dysmorphia, you must make your case with your local Medicare Administrative Contractor (MAC).
-The approval or denial for gender reassignment surgery occurs on a case-by-case basis.
+The approval or denial of gender reassignment surgery occurs on a case-by-case basis.

 How do you qualify for gender reassignment surgery?

-You and your health care providers must make a case with your local CMS office and Medicare Administrative Contractor to prove that your gender confirmation surgery is medically necessary.
+You and your healthcare providers must make a case with your local CMS office and Medicare Administrative Contractor to prove that your gender confirmation surgery is medically necessary.